semprag/semprag.github.io/style.md

 * use the `\text{}` macro to wrap object language expressions inside any math environment
 * use the `\co` macro (defined by `sp.cls` as `\colon\thinspace`) for the "such that" colon in math environments
 * You are free to use British spellings (e.g., "colour") as long as you are consistent in American vs. British spelling throughout the document.
+* Do not manipulate the document layout with packages like `geometry` or `fullpage`.
+* Avoid using custom spacing macros like `\vspace`, `\bigskip`, etc.
+  - Similarly, environments like `tabbing` do not always reflow appropriately when typeset in the house style (and Lucida font), so use them sparingly.
+* If you use other packages for typographic manipulation, like `setspace`, `multicol`, `ulem`, or `soul`, explain why you are using these.

 Believe it or not, the above are the main stumbling blocks for a quick conversion of a manuscript to a publishable S&P paper.
 There are more subtle guidelines below, but these are the most important issues.

 ## Italicization and quotation